 Stream logs off the pods to a separate Elastic Fluentd Kibana (EFK) stack, wherein the full set of logs can be easily parsed.

 Deploy stateful RabbitMQ in a High Availability (HA) cluster format.
-Since RabbitMQ is responsible for the sequential processing of email transactions, we want failure redundancy to be as high as possible.
+Since RabbitMQ is responsible for the sequential processing of page hits, email opens, and link clicks, we want failure redundancy to be as high as possible.

 Environment-variable injection of appropriate infrastructure configuration, parametrizing the deployment configuration appropriately to the config_local.php, parameters_local.php, and paths_local.php files.